Traffic alert: Which Miami streets will be shut down for World Cup? Check details

 Stadium area street closings

-- Some ramps on the Golden Glades Interchange, post-event only, will temporarily be re-routed as bus-only.
+Some ramps in the Golden Glades Interchange, post-event only, will temporarily be re-routed as bus-only.
 These ramps would include those connecting Florida’s Turnpike and the Palmetto Expressway (SR 826) onto the Golden Glades.

 FIFA Fan Festival street closings